dnotes/sveltecms/src/content/docs/getting-started.md

 ```

-After it is installed, you should be able to begin creating content through the Admin UI.
-You can also build out Fields and Content Types much as you might with any other Content Management System.

-## How to publish a SvelteCMS site?
+## What is a SvelteCMS site?

+the Big Picture
+{.text-gray-500 .text-2xl .italic .-mt-8}

-SvelteCMS is really just a pre-built section of a SvelteKit project, and it should deploy like any other SvelteKit project.
-It can be used as a static site builder or as a set of serverless functions, or even a mixture of both.
-Here are three different scenarios for using SvelteCMS:
+SvelteCMS is really just a pre-built section of a SvelteKit project.
+You can see the routes provided by SvelteCMS in the `src/routes/(cms)` directory.
+Accordingly, a SvelteCMS site should function and deploy like any other SvelteKit project.
+It can be used as a static site builder or as a set of serverless functions, or even a mixture of both:

-### Build a static site
+### 1. Static site builder

 SvelteCMS defaults to working as a static site builder.
 You can use it with SvelteKit's `@sveltejs/adapter-static` and the site should deploy to any static host, usually automatically when you push to your repository.
 Your content editing workflow would look something like this: